By Terri Reddout

-And, more recently, Black Panther had a huge impact on Black representation in Hollywood.
+Black Panther had a huge impact on Black representation in Hollywood.
 The movie featured characters representing different African tribes, the director and cast were all Black and even the music came from Black culture.

 Jeff Skoll : My journey into movies that matter shares how his production company “Participant Productions” makes a difference to humanity.
-Skoll’s production company produced the Oscar winning films An Inconvenient Truth, Syriana and, Good Night, and Good Luck.
+Skoll’s production company produced the Oscar winning films An Inconvenient Truth, Syriana, and Good Night, and Good Luck.
 (15:30)

 Beeban Kidron: The Shared Wonder of Film shares how a film program in the U.K. helped change children’s attitudes, got them more involved in political issues and increased their critical thinking skills.
 (13:12)